jtlovell/GENESPACE/readme.md

 ## 2.8 Constrain blast results to synteny

 The primary engine of GENESPACE is `synteny`, which parses an `orthofinder` run into syntenic orthogroups.
 See 4.1 (synteny pipeline details) for more information.
-This operates on the syntenyParameters generated from `set_syntenyParam`.
-The synteny-constrained hits and corresponding dotplots are stored by default in the /results directory.
+This operates on the synteny parameters generated from `set_syntenyParam`.

 ```r